Mechanical Turk: Publication of the mechanism

 Not all the 20th-century accounts were advances.
 Henry A. Davidson's 1945 book A Short History of Chess takes seriously Poe's erroneous notion that the player sat inside the Turk figure.
 (Note: "[Operation from within the cabinet] seems unlikely, however, since knowing that a square was occupied could not tell the unseeing operator which piece rested on that square.
 Poe's explanation is more credible.
 He thinks that during the game, the player sat inside the figure and looked at the board through the gauze bosom of the Turk.")
 In his The Machine Plays Chess?
 (1978), Alex G. Bell opts for "a mind-reading act".
 (Note: "It seems to me extremely unlikely that it was necessary or desirable for the chess master to actually be inside the machine himself.
 It is far more likely that the operator was a trained boy (or very small adult) who followed the directions of the chess player who was hidden elsewhere on the stage or in the theatre – the Turk was a 'mind-reading' act.")
 Charles Michael Carroll's The Great Chess Automaton (1975) focuses more on the studies of the Turk.
 Bradley Ewart's Chess: Man vs. Machine (1980) discusses the Turk as well as other purported chess-playing automata.
-It was not until the creation of Deep Blue, IBM's computer that in 1997 defeated the world (human) champion, (Note: "[T]he world champion found himself humbled by a 1.4-ton heap of silicone in a victory for IBM's Deep Blue that marks a milestone in the progress of artificial intelligence.
-It is a depressing day for humankind in general.") that interest increased again, and two more books devoted to the Turk were published: Gerald M. Levitt's The Turk, Chess Automaton and Tom Standage's The Turk.
+It was not until the creation of Deep Blue, IBM's computer that in 1997 defeated the world (human) champion, (Note: "[T]he world champion found himself humbled by a 1.4-ton heap of silicone [sic] in a victory for IBM's Deep Blue that marks a milestone in the progress of artificial intelligence.
+It is a depressing day for humankind in general.") that interest increased again, and two more books devoted to the Turk were published: Gerald Levitt's The Turk, Chess Automaton and Tom Standage's The Turk.